kent-rasmussen/azt/images/openclipart.org/ReadMe.md

-All images in this folder are from openclipart.com, and are in the public domain, as described at https://creativecommons.org/publicdomain/zero/1.0/
+All images in this folder are originally from openclipart.com, and are in the public domain, as described at https://creativecommons.org/publicdomain/zero/1.0/

 and at